 Of all the coping mechanisms described by psychoanalytic theory, dissociation is most connected to trauma.
 Children facing neglect and abuse dissociate as a way to escape.

-So if you always dissociate, there is a high chance you have undealt with trauma in your past.
+So if you always dissociate, there is a high chance you have trauma in your past you haven't dealt with.
 Although dissociation can be triggered by stressful experiences later in life, too.

 Yes, stress overwhelms the brain and can leave you exhausted and struggling to think straight.